soulmachines/sm-web-component/README.md

 ### Serving the examples in `examples` folder

-Ensure the Angular app with token server is running:
+Ensure the Angular app is being served using the `watch:app` command (not `start`), as this is configured to write the output files to the file system (as opposed to in-memory) so that Parcel has access to them:

 ```
-npm start
+npm run watch:app
 ```

-In a **separate terminal window**, run the npm command to serve the examples folder as a static site.
+In a **separate terminal window**, run the npm command to bundle the `soulmachines.js` output file and serve the examples folder as a static site.
 This server can remain running.
 Refresh in browser to view changes - there's no auto-refresh.
 Hard refresh is often required.

 ```
 npm run serve
 ```

-This command will serve the `examples` folder at `http://127.0.0.1:8080`.
-Use the browser's URL bar to navifate directly to the desired example page.
+This command will serve the `examples` folder at `http://127.0.0.1:5000`.
+Use the browser's URL bar to navigate directly to the desired example page.

 ### Building the output soulmachines.js library